 Humira (adalimumab) inhibits tumor necrosis factor ("TNF"), which is a protein in the body that can cause inflammation.
 Developed and predominantly marketed by AbbVie, adalimumab is prescribed to treat a variety of inflammatory conditions including, rheumatoid arthritis, psoriatic arthritis, Crohn's disease, ulcerative colitis, plaque psoriasis among other indications.
 Humira is approved and marketed in a high concentration formation (100 mg/mL) across four doses (10 mg, 20 mg, 40 mg, 80 mg) which account for roughly 80% of the U.S. Humira market.
-In 2021, Humira worldwide net revenues were approximately \$20.7 billion.
+In 2023, Humira worldwide net revenues were approximately \$14.4 billion.
 A lower concentration formulation (50 mg/mL) is also approved and marketed across three strengths (10 mg, 20mg, 40mg).
 Adalimumab has many of the core characteristics we look for in selecting a candidate for development.
-We are aiming to be in the first wave of launches in the United States, as there are currently only two other companies developing high concentration formulation biosimilars to Humira, and have launched AVT02 in sixteen countries in Europe and in Canada in 2022.
+We are aiming to have the first interchangeable high-concentration citrate-free biosimilar to Humira in the United States.
 Additionally, adalimumab fits well within our immunology portfolio and manufacturing capabilities.
-The competitive landscape and broad market opportunity for adalimumab is attractive to us and our commercial partners as we are aware of only one other company that is pursuing an interchangeability designation referencing the high concentration form of the product, and others that are doing low concentration.
+The competitive landscape and broad market opportunity for adalimumab is attractive to us and our commercial partners.